 Cape May Airport, NJ 08242

-Stop inside Hanger One to see dozens of historic airplanes, helicopters, jet aircrafts and more.
+Stop inside Hanger One to see dozens of historic airplanes, helicopters, jet aircrafts, and more.
 Carefully curated to reflect the naval history of the South Jersey, Naval Air Station Wildwood (NASW) is now celebrating its 20th anniversary.
-Interactive exhibits include airplaines from WWII, the watch tower from Bader Field (Atlantic City's original and the nation's first air port), and exhibits dedicated to the Coast Guard.
+Interactive exhibits include airplanes from WWII, the watch tower from Bader Field (Atlantic City's original and the nation's first airport), and exhibits dedicated to the Coast Guard.
 Everyone from vets to budding pilots and historical buffs love exploring every nook and cranny of this memorable space.
 Make sure to test your docent's knowledge when inside and find out why it's called Naval Air Station Wildwood, but is located on the property of Cape May Airport, and is really located in Erma!
 You'll be sure to come to the conclusion that someone was imbibing at nearby Cape May Brewery, long before the brewery was there!

 For more info: usnasw.org

 This small museum is filled with powerful stories and history.
 It is free and open to the public for all to enjoy.
 Learn the history of the Cape May Fire Department and see their antique 1928 American La France Fire Engine.

 Travel back into Victorian times as you walk into the Physick Estate.
 Admire the architecture and decorative arts, and learn about this notable Cape May family.
 This estate gives you an insight on the changing lifestyle of the past and is a unique place to visit.
 Operated by the Mid-Atlantic Center for the Arts & Humanities (MAC), the estate includes a Carriage House Cafe and Team Room and is part of area trolley tours.
 If coming from points south, consider a Ferry day trip excursion in the summer directly to the estate.